martinstefanovic/angular-dynamic-forms/README.md

 ## List of features

 > `UI Style` — for UI I used [PrimeNG](https://www.primefaces.org/primeng/#/) but you can use any Angular UI Library.

 > `Grid layout` — for grid I used [PrimeFLEX](https://www.primefaces.org/primeflex/)

-- Dynamically created form only from JSON configuration
+- 🦾 Dynamically created form only from JSON configuration
-- Full gird layout for forms
+- 😎 Full gird layout for forms
-- Dummy fields without UI input fields
+- 🤖 Dummy fields without UI input fields
-- You can group fields in same column
+- 🍀 You can group fields in same column
-- Validation error messages
+- 💥 Validation error messages
+- 💥 Custom patterns for field value & custom error messages
-- Responsive forms
+- 🏗 Responsive forms
 - 👇 Easy to [add more supported fields](#add-more-fields)

 #### Supported fields by default